cjesq24/RoboDark/README.md

 ## Note

-- To use all the enhances features make sure to go to Preferences > Settings and type theme in the search bar.
-Go to  "Editor: Token Color Customizations" and edit the JSON setting semanticTokenColorCustomizations to be false.
+- VSCode has options which may affect this theme.
+Semantic highlighting affects the layout.
+It is disabled by default.
+But you can override the setting if you prefer the additional highlighting.
+To do so: Go to  "Editor: Token Color Customizations" and edit the JSON setting semanticTokenColorCustomizations to be true.
+- Set ligature to True.